 Battery too cold or too hot

-The e-Expert limits charging speed when the battery is below about 15°C or above 40°C. The e-Expert does not have battery preconditioning.
+The e-Expert limits charging speed when the battery is below approximately 15°C or above roughly 40°C. The e-Expert does not have battery preconditioning.
 In winter, the battery stays cold until you have driven for a while.
 Starting your route from the depot and charging after 20-30 minutes of driving gives the battery time to warm up.

 State of charge above 80%